grAIces/Azure-your-own-air-quality-sensor/README.md

 # GrAIces

 Welcome to GrAIces repository!
 It was created by Natalia Skrzypek and Pamela Krzypkowska.
-For any questions of feedback, please contact graices@outlook.com.
+For any questions or feedback, please contact graices@outlook.com.